 A designer begins by settling on one style for the interior, which will foster the design concept of consonance and unity.
 The design of the home is envisaged as belonging to just one theme, being anyone from Bohemian Beauty, Contemporary, Country, Industrial, and many others.
 Balance, contrast, and variety are some of the major principles tended to.

 Balance is how the visual weight will be apportioned in the space; it can be done either symmetrically (traditional interiors) or asymmetrically (casual interiors).
 Contrast and variety append aesthetic engrossment to the interiors of the room.
 Playing and experimenting with colors, patterns and textures may yield new and funky designs, which could be added to one’s design portfolio.

 Next up is color, selecting a good color palette is important as when combined with styles and patterns, colors determine the overall outlook of a room, no matter the size.
-Hand-picking the right color according to the size isn’t an easy task but once done right, it serves as a concrete base upon which further design elements could be built to beautify the room.
+Hand-picking the right color according to the size isn’t an easy task but once done right, it serves as a concrete base upon which further design elements like furnitures and fixtures could be built to beautify the room.